influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 {{% caption %}}
-Figure 3. `EXPLAIN` report for a typical leading edge data query
+`EXPLAIN` report for a typical leading edge data query
 {{% /caption %}}

 {{% /expand %}}
 {{< /expand-wrapper >}}

-The comments in the [sample data](#sample-data) tell you which data chunks overlap or duplicate data in other chunks.
+The comments in the [sample data](#sample-data) tell you which data chunks _overlap_ or duplicate data in other chunks.
-Two chunks of data _overlap_ if there are portions of time for which data exists in both chunks.
+Two chunks of data overlap if there are portions of time for which data exists in both chunks.
 _You'll learn how to [recognize overlapping and duplicate data](#recognize-overlapping-and-duplicate-data) in a query plan later in this guide._

 Unlike the sample data, your data likely doesn't tell you where overlaps or duplicates exist.